-Founded in 2003, Rebeca Mojica Jewelry offers a colorful and tactile collection of jewelry designed to empower and delight.
+Founded in 2003, Rebeca Mojica Jewelry offers a colorful and tactile collection of jewelry designed to make you feel good and bring a smile to your face.

 Our jewelry is for those who embrace their own style, from the quirky misfits to the 9-5 corporate workers who can't dye their hair funky colors so instead they rock bold, brightly colored jewelry whenever they get a chance.
 It's for the shy introverts who don tough stainless steel designs to feel protected and emboldened.
 It's for the people who geek out about unicorns and fairies and believe there is magic in everyday life.